yigityakar/COMP491_TermProject/README.md

 This is a website that recommends nearby restaurants to users based on many factors like their tase, cuisine and ambiance preference.
 The recommendation is made through matrix factorization.

 # Collaborators
-Sarp Göl
+Sarp Göl,
-Ece Pınar Özer
+Ece Pınar Özer,
-Yiğit Yakar
+Yiğit Yakar,
-Duha Emir Ganioğlu
+Duha Emir Ganioğlu,
-Doruk Özer
+Doruk Özer,

 # Getting Started with What's Nearby